WVCSergkart/WVC_RacesBiotech/README.md

 # Xenotypes and Genes
 The mod has a page on Steam, the Steam version is updated much less frequently.
 Either with major updates or with bug fixes.

+**If you liked the mod and want to support it, then give it a**:star2:

 Keep this in mind.
 Since the _wiki is updated relative to the repository_.

 [Release](https://github.com/WVCSergkart/WVC_RacesBiotech/releases) or [Steam page](https://steamcommunity.com/sharedfiles/filedetails/?id=2886992038)